 | Wood Chop | 10 per side |

 Weeks 3–4: Reduce rest between exercises by 15 seconds.
-Same weights, same reps — just less rest.
-This is progression without changing anything else.
+Same weights, same reps — less rest.
+This is progressive overload without changing anything else.

 Week 5: Add a fourth round to each circuit.